Day Trading in Uganda

 There are three main tasks you must undertake to begin day trading in Uganda:

 1. Finding a broker.
-After checking that the brokerage is officially licensed – either by Uganda’s regulators or a reputable one abroad – you’ll want to consider other things like the quality of their charting platform, the leverage (loaned funds), the variety of Ugandan and global markets, and the range of educational materials.
+After checking that the brokerage is officially licensed – either by Uganda’s regulators or a reputable one abroad – you’ll want to consider other things like the quality of their charting platform, the leverage (loaned funds) if you’re CFD trading in Uganda, the variety of Ugandan and global markets, and the range of educational materials.

 2. Opening an account.
 Once you’ve found a company you’re happy with, you’ll need to provide some personal information, including proof of residence and ID, to create a trading account.
 It’s also likely you’ll be asked questions on your trading goals and experience.
 Opening a demo account to begin with allows you to ‘road test’ the broker before depositing any cash.
 This is especially useful for novice traders.